-This Observer is proposed by the the Bureau of the FIE and appointed by the Executive Committee of the FIE, before 30 September.
-He or she is chosen from the Committees of the FIE or from the Executive Committee.
+This Observer is proposed by the Central Office and appointed by the Executive Committee of the FIE.
+He is chosen from the Committees of the FIE or from the Executive Committee.

-The Observer will have to give a written report to the Promotion Committee on the fulfilment of the World Cup criteria, and may make comments concerning the refereeing and the general organisation.
-He or she must intervene with the Bout Committee if the latter does not apply the rules of the FIE.
+The Observer will have to give a written report to the Promotion Committee on the fulfilment of the World Cup criteria, and may make comments concerning the refereeing and the general organization.
+He must intervene with the Directoire Technique if the latter does not apply the rules of the FIE.
 The Observer is required to be present at the appointment of the referees for the final (cf. t.39).
-The Observer serves as a supervisor for all issues referring to the Rules, the Statutes, and to any Administrative rules that are not enforced, or for their interpretation.
+The Observer fulfils the role of a supervisor in respect of all aspects of the Rules, the Statutes and the Administrative Rules which were unanticipated or require interpretation.